Reduced Density Matrices Through Machine Learning

-Given the importance of the $n$-RDMs, it would be transformative if we can design a NN that can predict $n$-RDMs for a given Hamiltonian, particularly for large systems where existing algorithms become computationally inefficient.
-Furthermore, the algorithms that calculate the $n$-RDMs, including the semidefinite programming and the HF algorithm, are often iterative, \ie, they start from a initial guess and iteratively converge to a final result.
-Thus, even if the designed NN cannot precisely predict the $n$-RDMs, the NN can provide initial guesses that are very close to the converged results, which can dramatically reduce the number of steps needed for convergence.
+Given the importance of the $n$-RDMs, it would be transformative to design an NN that predicts $n$-RDMs for a given Hamiltonian, particularly for large systems where existing algorithms become computationally inefficient.
+Because semidefinite programming and the HF algorithm compute $n$-RDMs iteratively, the NN predictions (even if they are not exactly precise) can serve as an initial guess which is already very close to the converged state, thereby dramatically reducing the number of iterations required for convergence.
+Furthermore, 2-RDM methods (e.g. semidefinite programming) are inherently susceptible to converging to non-physical solutions, but comparing the converged solution to the NN predictions may help determine whether the converged solution is physical, since the NNs are trained on physical 2-RDMs and thus their predictions are likely to be physical.

-In this work, we develop two such NNs: (i) a self-attention NN that maps random initial 1-RDMs to the predicted final 1-RDMs, and (ii) a Sinusoidal Representation Network (SIREN) that learns $n$-RDMs and interpolates them to denser $\bsl k$-meshes.
-The underlying reason for the existence of such NNs lies in the interpolable nature of $n$-RDMs (\cref{sec:interpolability}).
+In this work, we develop two such NNs: (i) a self-attention NN that maps random initial 1-RDMs to the predicted final 1-RDMs, and (ii) a Sinusoidal Representation Network (SIREN) \cite{sitzmann2020implicitneuralrepresentationsperiodic} that learns $n$-RDMs and interpolates them to denser $\bsl{k}$ meshes (\cref{sec:NN_arch_appendix}).
+The underlying reason for the existence of such NNs lies in the interpolable nature of $n$-RDMs.
 These NNs are trained on small system sizes, where the $n$-RDMs can be efficiently computed using existing methods, and are then used to predict the $n$-RDMs of much larger systems.
-We first benchmark SIREN on the pair-pair correlation functions of the superconducting ground states of the exactly-solvable Richardson model, and find that a SIREN trained only on $L=6$ can achieve a relative accuracy of $0.839$ on $L=18$ (\cref{sec:RichardsonAppendix}).
+We first benchmark SIREN on the pair-pair correlation functions of the superconducting ground states of the exactly-solvable Richardson model, and find that a SIREN trained only on the $6\times 6$ mesh can achieve a relative accuracy of $94.29\%$ for predictions on $18\times 18$.
+Additionally, a SIREN trained on four tilted meshes, each of which has $12$ $\bsl{k}$ points, achieves a relative accuracy of $93.77\%$ on $18\times 18$ (\cref{sec:RichardsonAppendix}).